Phoebis sennae: Life cycle

 The breeding season is dependent on the climate of the area, from midsummer to fall in the cooler areas, to year-round where the climate is warmer.

 Egg

 The cloudless sulphur starts off as a pitcher-shaped white egg.
 Eventually it will turn to a pale orange.
 The egg stage lasts six days.

 Caterpillar

 Once the egg hatches, a caterpillar emerges that is yellow to greenish, striped on sides, with black dots in rows across the back.
-The host plant may be partridge pea (Chamaecrista cinerea), sennas (Senna), clovers (Trifolium), or other legumes (Fabaceae).
+The host plant may be sensitive peas (Chamaecrista), sennas (Senna), clovers (Trifolium), or other legumes (Fabaceae).
 The caterpillar will usually grow to a length between 41 and 45 mm.

 Chrysalis

 The caterpillar will form a chrysalis that is pointed at both ends and humped in the middle.
 The chrysalis will be either yellow or green with pink or green stripes.
 From the chrysalis comes a medium-sized butterfly (55–70 mm) with fairly elongated but not angled wings.